 - typically 4 kg/hl heavier

 An analysis of all the samples from the 2003 to 2011 harvests has shown an:

 - average Protein of 16.88%

 - average Specific Weight of 80.10 kg/hl

-Over the same period,over 99% of lots passed for milling - this is reliability far higher than any other wheats.
+Over 99% of Red Wheat lots pass for milling - this is reliability far higher than any other wheats.

 The basic specifications for UK grown Red Wheat are:

 - Specific Weight - basis 76kg/hl